 All students enrolled in the class are given accounts on the Computer Science Department's network.
-This entitles you to around-the-clock access to the 1000G lab, which is equipped with Linux workstations.
+This entitles you to around-the-clock access to all of the Department's publicly accessible computers and access to the Linux Lab, which is equipped with Linux workstations.
 This lab is normally open "24/7".
 The account also enables you to work work from home or another remote computer by connecting to any of the lab machines remotely.
 The details are described below.

-The advantage of working in the lab, as opposed to working remotely, is that you will be sitting at the console of a Linux host and will not be subject to potential disconnections that can take place when working remotely.
-You will also be much less affected by network problems than if you connect remotely from outside of Hunter.
+The advantages of working in the lab, as opposed to working remotely, are that you will be sitting at the console of a Linux host and will not be subject to potential disconnections that can take place when working remotely, you will also be much less affected by network problems than if you connect remotely from outside of Hunter, and you will learn how to use the Linux desktop environments.
 The disadvantage is that you have to be in school to do this.